2.6. Childhood stuttering

 To sum it up in simple words, the control of connected speech requires attention in two directions: to the future—what you want to say—and to the past—what you have already said.
 Stuttering arises when a child directs too much attention to the future and too little to the past.
 After a child has repeatedly experienced stuttering, a further reason to direct attention to the future can come in addition: fear of upcoming stuttering.
 This increases the imbalance.

-Transient stuttering
+2.6.1.
+Transient childhood stuttering

 Chow and Chang (2017) found differences in brain structure between young children who persisted in stuttering and children who later eventually recovered from the disorder.
 These differences at an early stage of development suggest that no gradual chronification of stuttering takes place; instead, recovery or persistence seem to be predetermined, with external factors having little influence.
 Therefore, I will distinguish between the development of transient stuttering, on the one hand, and of persistent stuttering, on the other hand.

 Brain development in young children interacts with learning, that is, with the development of behavioral routines and habits.
 A sometimes overlooked component of behavior is the allocation of attention or, in other words, of perceptual and processing capacities.
 For a complex behavioral routine, such as speaking, an adequate allocation of attention must be learned and automated together with the motor abilities.
 I think that this rather unconscious component of speech development is the crucial factor for the occurrence of childhood stuttering; details have been described above.
-Figure 7 shows the hypothesized development of transient stuttering from the onset to the recovery.
+The figure shows the hypothesized development of transient stuttering from the onset to the recovery.

 Stuttering theory: transient developmental stuttering, causes and influencing factors

-Figure 7: The development of transient stuttering.
+Figure 8: The development of transient stuttering.

 The deeper, more general cause of childhood stuttering seems to be an imbalance in the development of the attention system: a preponderance of attention to action, that is, to goals (top-down attention), at the cost of attention to passive perception, including attention to sensory feedback (bottom-up attention).
 This causes problems in speech development at the change from one-word utterances to connected speech, as described above.